 Hearings and Appeals

 For applications that do not meet Board-approved policies or the applicant objects to conditions of approval, a hearing will be scheduled.
+For your information we have included our Hearing Procedures and the Applicant Overview.

 Under the terms of the Conservation Authorities Act and Ontario Regulation 162/06, the CH Board of Directors acts as the Hearing Board.
 The Hearing Board is empowered by law to make a decision and governed by the Statutory Powers and Procedures Act.